Rajssss/Stm32CubeHAL_Bare_Metal_Nucleo/README.md

 -> Interrupt Based Time Base generation using Basic Timer (Timer_Delay_IT_Example)
 -> Input Capture using General Purpose Timer and Calculation of frequency of the applied signalof freq 32.768KHz  (LSE clock)(Timer_IC_Example)
 -> Input Capture using General Purpose Timer and Calculation of frequency of the applied signalof freq 50KHz, generated using Basic timer.
 (Timer_IC_Example)
--> Output Capture Uing General Purpose Timer and generation of signals with various frequencies.
+-> Output Capture Using General Purpose Timer and generation of signals with various frequencies.
 (Timer_OC_Example)
+-> PWM Using General Purpose Timer and generation of PWM signals with different Duty cycles.
+(Timer_PWM_Example)
 -> More Coming Soon..